gyandeeps/gyandeeps.github.io/_posts/2020-07-02-react-effect-ref-hook.md

 There are couple of issues in the code above:

-1. `ESLint` issue where We have not added `cnt` as a dependency.
+1. `ESLint` issue where we have not added `cnt` as a dependency.
-2. If you run the code the count is not correct because of closure it maintains an older value of `cnt` before it can increment.
+2. If you run the code the `cnt` is not correct because of closure it maintains an older value of `cnt` before it can increment.

 ### Adding `cnt` as a dependency